pasqal-io/godasse/README.md

     missing primitive value at FetchRequestBasic.number, expected uint8
 ```

-If you're using Goode, that's probably what you expected!
+If you're using Godasse, that's probably what you expected!

 But in our format, we don't want to fail if `number` is unspecified, we'd like to
 default to `1`.